1. Home

 Categories are the high-level organization for the KB, and are visible on the main Knowledge Base page.

-Each article must have at least one category assigned to it, but can be assigned multiple, if appropriate.
+Each article must have at least one category assigned to it, but can have multiple if appropriate.
 If a user selects one of the Help Topics from the KB main page, they will see a listing of all articles associated with that category.

 Knowledge Base Article Categories